Creating a successful Instagram ad

 How to Make Your Ads Stand Out

-Instagram is all about engaging photography that captures peoples interests and passions.
+Instagram is all about engaging photography that captures people’s interests and passions.
 People use the platform to be inspired and connect with others that share their interests.
 When it comes time to be able to advertise on Instagram, you’re going to want to make your ads unique, intriguing, and evoke emotion to connect with your viewers.
 Using examples of existing ads from some of the big players, I’ll show you tips that can help you stand out with your sponsored ads and bring awareness to your brand.

 Give it Humour

 Humour is always a great way to break the ice and make your brand memorable.
 Ben & Jerry’s does a brilliant job with their scotch flavour ice cream by promoting it with Ron Burgundy from the movie ‘Anchorman’ and using a quote from the movie to tie it all in.
 With their rock-and-roll-inspired flavour Phish Food, Ben & Jerry’s implies a small joke about using ice cream as shark bait.
-Old Spice is another a great example of this with their ridiculous ad campaigns about their shampoo and deodorant.
+Old Spice is another great example of this with their ridiculous ad campaigns about their shampoo and deodorant.

 Colour and Contrast Are Your Friend

 When you’re thinking about a way to promote a product or idea, using a clever way to show it off can really pique a viewer’s interest.
 Ben and Jerry’s came up with a great way to promote their product by using a cloud instead of the actual ice cream with the caption “Imagining Ice Cream?”
-On the right, McDonlads gave life to their french fries as people who were playing and cheering as a way to promote the World Cup.
+On the right, Mcdonald’s gave life to their french fries as people who were playing and cheering as a way to promote the World Cup.

 Make the Perspective Intimate

 Add impact to your ad by using a perspective that places your viewers into the photo.
 This will engage viewers and help them visualize themselves using the product or being in a specific location.
 Starbucks uses an ad that places the viewer into the setting as if they are being handed the beverage.
-With the tagline “Just for you”, it makes the ad personable and really evokes the comfort of a hot beverage.
+The tagline “Just for you”, makes the ad personable and really evokes the comfort of a hot beverage.
 The ad created by W Hotels places the viewer on the bow of a boat as if they were sitting on the deck looking out.
-The image captures the desire of adventure and exploring somewhere new.
+The image captures the desire for adventure and exploring somewhere new.
 Plus, who doesn’t want a little adventure?